AI Tooling · 2026

 Extract

-FFmpeg extracts and converts the audio, automatically re-encoding to MP3 when a file exceeds the API size limit.
+FFmpeg extracts and converts the audio, automatically re-encoding to MP3 when a file exceeds the API's 25 MB limit.

 - 03